First Foods: When your baby shows signs they are ready for solids.

 Frequency: Starting once a day when baby is happy and settled.

 Types of food: Iron-enriched infant cereals, pureed meat, fish, and poultry.
-Fruits, vegetables, and dairy can then also be introduced.
+Then fruits, vegetables, and dairy can be introduced.
 Other than introducing iron-rich foods first, the order in which you introduce solids, and the time frame between offering new foods doesn’t really matter.
 Introducing single foods at first and monitoring for any intolerance or adverse reactions may help.

 You can alternate between the five food groups and ensure you’re offering foods with high nutrient density.